 - (a) Cost of sales incurred by our U.S. operations in 2013 decreased \$134.5 million, or 1.9%, from cost of sales incurred by our U.S. operations in 2012.
-Along with a decrease in the number of weeks included in the respective fiscal years, the reduction in cost of sales resulted from (i) a \$57.9 million decrease in co-pack labor and meat, which resulted primarily from the decrease in sales volume, (ii) a \$24.1 million decrease in insurance costs resulting primarily from improved workers compensation loss performance, (iii) a \$14.6 million decrease in live production costs, which were lower primarily because of a reduction in feed ingredient costs, (vi) a \$13.6 million increase in derivative gains, (v) the August 2012 disposal of our commercial egg business, which incurred cost of sales totaling \$12.0 million in 2012, (vi) a \$10.1 million decrease in freight and storage costs, (vii) a \$9.7 million decrease in compensation and employee relations costs and (viii) a \$5.2 million decrease in rental and lease costs.
-Other factors affecting U.S. cost of sales were immaterial. - Cost of sales incurred by the Mexico operations during 2013 increased \$13.8 million, or 1.8%, from cost of sales incurred by the Mexico operations during 2012 despite the decrease in the number of weeks included in the respective fiscal years.
+Along with a decrease in the number of weeks included in the respective fiscal years, the reduction in cost of sales resulted from (i) a \$57.9 million decrease in co-pack labor and meat, which resulted primarily from the decrease in sales volume, (ii) a \$24.1 million decrease in insurance costs resulting primarily from improved workers compensation loss performance, (iii) a \$14.6 million decrease in live production costs, which were lower primarily because of a reduction in feed ingredient costs, (iv) a \$13.6 million increase in derivative gains, (v) the August 2012 disposal of our commercial egg business, which incurred cost of sales totaling \$12.0 million in 2012, (vi) a \$10.1 million decrease in freight and storage costs, (vii) a \$9.7 million decrease in compensation and employee relations costs and (viii) a \$5.2 million decrease in rental and lease costs.
+Other factors affecting U.S. cost of sales were immaterial. (b) Cost of sales incurred by the Mexico operations during 2013 increased \$13.8 million, or 1.8%, from cost of sales incurred by the Mexico operations during 2012 despite the - (b) Cost of sales incurred by the Mexico operations during 2013 increased \$13.8 million, or 1.8%, from cost of sales incurred by the Mexico operations during 2012 despite the decrease in the number of weeks included in the respective fiscal years.
 The unfavorable impact of foreign currency translation contributed \$24.3 million, or 3.2 percentage points, to the increase in cost of sales.
 Fertile egg purchases contributed \$4.7 million, or 0.6% percentage points, and increased feed costs contributed \$3.0 million, or 0.4 percentage points, to the increase in cost of sales.
 The impact of decreased sales volume, which resulted primarily from the lack of broiler eggs following the H7N3 influenza outbreak in Mexico, offset the increase in cost of sales by \$10.0 million, or 1.3 percentage points.
 Finally, improved processing performance offset the increase in cost of sales by \$8.8 million, or 1.1 percentage points.
 Other factors affecting Mexico cost of sales were immaterial.